qalim-i/Teachers-Dashboard/README.md

 ## License

 This project currently has no license file.
-Add one if you plan to open-source the code.